hei12011996/sprint-boot-multi-tier-test/api_test_cases.md

     ```

 ### Test Case(s) for POST /parkingboys
-1. Given: a ParkingBoy: {"employeeID": "string"}
+1. Given: a ParkingBoy: {"employeeId": "string"}

     When: POST to /parkingboys